mothur/mothur.github.io/_wiki/mothur_v.1.26.0.md

 with the human microbiome research, it can certainly be applied to other environments as well.
 We are busy working on a number of other commands behind the scenes that we hope to release over the next few months.
-Specifically, we\'re working on SOPs for Illumina, IonTorrent, and PacBio, implementing machine learning algorithms, a new classifier, and more.
+Specifically, we're working on SOPs for Illumina, IonTorrent, and PacBio, implementing machine learning algorithms, a new classifier, and more.
 Stay tuned!